bitrix24/b24restdocs/api-reference/sonet-group/events/on-sonet-group-subject-update.md

 >
 > Who can subscribe: any user

-The event `onSonetGroupSubjectUpdate` is triggered after the group topic is changed.
+The event `onSonetGroupSubjectUpdate` is triggered after the group subject is changed.
 Proxy to the event `OnSocNetGroupSubjectUpdate`.

 #|
 || **Field** | **Description** ||